Mindfulness And The Importance Of Digital Disengagement

 For marketing and design audiences, Cameron frames the strategies in design-thinking terms–learning, prototyping, testing, adapting, and integrating these tools at work.
 She recently spent the day with 35 user interface and artificial intelligence designers at a major bank.

-“They are brilliantly creative, they love their work, yet they have to navigate the daily challenge of working on multiple teams, balancing deadlines for different clients and stakeholders, and finding ways to optimize their ‘deep work’ time,” Cameron told CMO by Adobe.
+“They are brilliantly creative, they love their work, yet they have to navigate the daily challenge of working on multiple teams, balancing deadlines for different clients and stakeholders, and finding ways to optimize their ‘deep work’ time,” Cameron told CMO.com.

 The group explored the principles and strategies of mindfulness to learn how to train the mind, how to focus, and how to use intention.
 “Employees at all levels can learn to increase their capacity through meditation and also learn small ways to integrate mindfulness strategies and habits into their daily routine,” Cameron said.